perforce/helix-authentication-service/docs/REST_API.md

 1. Refresh the service to apply the new settings via `POST /settings/apply`
 1. End the administrative session by deleting the JWT from the in-memory registry via `DELETE /tokens`

-#### Temporary Settings
+#### Managing Providers

-The REST API provides a means of making changes to the setttings in a temporary fashion, allowing an administrator to try the changes before committing them to the configuration file.
-If the changes are discarded, or the service is restarted, then the service will use the configuration as defined by the environment variables (typically with the `.env` file).

-To define settings changes temporarily:
+The authentication providers can be modified via the REST API in a manner similar to the overall application settings.
+The difference is that the providers API is for adding, modifying, and deleting authentication providers, without regards to other application settings.
+The steps involved would look something like this:

+1. Pass the administrative user's credentials via `POST /tokens` and receieve the JWT in the response body.
+The remaining operations will require the JWT to be passed as a bearer token.
-1. Update some or all of the settings via `POST /settings/temp`
+1. Retrieve the available providers via `GET /settings/providers`
-1. Refresh the service to apply the new settings via `POST /settings/apply`
+1. Add a new provider via `POST /settings/providers`

-To remove the temporary settings and return to the saved configuration:
+1. Update an existing provider via `PUT /settings/providers/:providerId`

-1. Clear all of the temporary settings via `DELETE /settings/temp`
+1. Delete an existing provider via `DELETE /settings/providers/:providerId`
-1. Refresh the service to reload the previous settings via `POST /settings/apply`
+1. Refresh the service to apply the new providers via `POST /settings/apply`
+1. End the administrative session by deleting the JWT from the in-memory registry via `DELETE /tokens`

+#### Configuration File

+Note that any of the `POST`, `PUT`, and `DELETE` operations will result in configuration changes being written to the `.env` configuration file.
+As a result, any comments in that file will be lost.

 ## Routes